 Open-souce software, electrical and mechanical design

-Keymu brings a lot of software development knowledge but, being the world smallest fully-playable multi-platform emulator out there (in my knowledge), it is also obviously about hardware.
-And to continue with the philosophy of this project, all about its hardware will be shared, along with commentaries, tips and thoughts for the PCB design, BOM, CAO, and 3D printing process.
+Keymu brings software development knowledge but it is also about hardware.
+And to continue with the philosophy of this project, all about its hardware is shared, along with commentaries, tips and thoughts for the PCB design, BOM, CAO, and 3D printing process.

-If you are interested or curious about Keymu, then you are most welcome to read the tutorials as they will be published and try/build/play with/enhance this project for yourself.
+If you are interested or curious about Keymu, then you are most welcome to read the tutorials here or on the dedicated website as they will be published and try/build/play with/enhance this project for yourself.